andrewbenington/OpenHome/README.md

 Visit the [GitHub Pages site](https://andrewbenington.github.io/OpenHome/) for easy download links and more information.

+## Disclaimer

+OpenHome is only intended to be used for fun.
+Pokémon modified by OpenHome are not guaranteed to be legal Pokémon when transferred to a modern Pokémon game, and should never be used in official competitions or online play.
+Pokémon modified by OpenHome should not be moved into Pokémon Home, and Pokémon that have previously been stored in Pokémon Home should not be modified with OpenHome.
+Doing so may result in your Pokémon Home account being suspended.

+The OpenHome developers do not endorse piracy.
+There are online guides available with instructions on how to dump save files and ROMs of games from physically owned cartridges.

+While we do our best to avoid glitches, it's always a good idea to back up your save files in case of a save corruption error.

 ## Screenshots

 <img width="1000" alt="Screenshot 2024-01-14 at 1 47 47 PM" src="https://github.com/andrewbenington/OpenHome/assets/42848290/45b3bc85-d305-4429-8082-f540d9c87053">